tiagolr/dconsole/README.md

 * Console can have fullscreen using DC.init(1) where 1 means 100% screen height.
 * Registering commands allows to add new behavior to the console based on user input (see other registered commands).
-* Profiler can be configured to display other statistics, see DProfiler.writeOutput()
+* Profiler can be configured to display other statistics, see DCProfiler.writeOutput()
 * Profiler and Monitor refresh rate are also configurable.
 * Private functions, private fields and fields with getter and setter can also be accessed.
 * Using DCCommands.evaluate() can be used to evaluate a string directly.